andremarcondesteixeira/data-target/README.md

 }
 ```

-### `window.dataTarget.config.loadingIndicator`

-The library calls the function to display a loading feedback to the end user.

-You can reimplement it to personalize your loading feedback.

-## Using the library programmatically

-### `window.dataTarget.request`
+### Programmatic access

+#### `window.dataTarget.$.request`

-This function allows you to programmatically invoke the request.
+This function allows you to dispatch an HTTP request programmaticaly.

-Behind the scenes, it will also use the `httpRequestDispatcher` and the `loadingIndicator` functions.
+Behind the scenes, it will also use the `window.dataTarget.config.httpRequestDispatcher` function.

-Avoid overriding this function, as it could break the library's funcionality.

-### `window.dataTarget.attach`
+There are some rules you need to follow to use this function:

+- If the first parameter is a string or a URL object, then you MUST pass the second parameter with the ID of the target element
+- If the first parameter is a referente to an anchor or form, and the referenced element does not have a `data-target` attribute, you MUST provide the ID of the target element through the second parameter

+#### `window.dataTarget.$.attach`

 This function allows you to programmatically attach the library's event listeners: